mbasaglia/mini_apps/README.md

 Event Telegram Mini-App Demo
 ============================

+Mini Apps is a Python framework to create [Telegram Mini Apps](https://core.telegram.org/bots/webapps).

+There are some built-in apps that showcase the features of both this framework and the mini apps feature on Telegram:
-This is a demo of telegram mini apps.

-It shows a list of events the user can attend and uses websockets to dynamically update information to the client.
+_Mini Events_ is a demo app, it shows a list of events the user can attend and uses websockets to dynamically update information to the client.

+_Glaximini_ is a more complex app that allows the user to create animated stickers and share them on Telegram.

 Full documentation is available on [Read the Docs](https://mini-apps.readthedocs.io/en/latest/).